neo4j/neo4j-python-driver/docs/source/api.rst

 Auth
 ====

+To authenticate with Neo4j the authentication details are supplied at driver creation.

-An authentication token class for the server.
+The auth token is an object of the class :class:`neo4j.Auth` containing the details.

 .. autoclass:: neo4j.Auth